What is psoriasis?

 Severe side effects are possible, and special monitoring may be needed for some people taking these medicines.

 Support for people with psoriasis

-Many people find that educating themselves about psoriasis and joining a support group can be helpful.
-Support groups enable people with psoriasis to help each other by sharing advice and understanding on dealing with the disease.
+Many people find that joining a support group can be helpful.
+Support groups enable people with psoriasis to help each other by sharing advice, information and understanding on dealing with the disease.